-Twenty Princes Street can be found within Hotel Indigo.
+Twenty Princes Street can be found within Hotel Indigo, a hotel I’d definitely recommend staying.
 As the name suggests, it’s located on Princes Street, right in the beating heart of Auld Reekie.

 This award-winning Edinburgh eatery specialises in modern Scottish cuisine.
 There’s plenty of choice for everyone, from vegans, seafood fans and vegetarians to committed carnivores.

 Your sizzling steak or colourful, meat-free plateful can also be washed down with your choice from an impressive wine, drinks and cocktail list.

 From the Josper Grill (which I love) to the Juniper Bar, I think dining at Twenty Princes Street is a delight from starter to dessert.
 All while you enjoy superb views over the centre of the Scottish capital.

 2. Chaophraya Thai

 Address: 4th Floor, 33 Castle St, Edinburgh EH2 3DN

 Drinking in the views of ancient Edinburgh Castle while dining on a sumptuous Thai feast is a highlight of the city’s Chaophraya Thai restaurant.